HomeLatest NewsTelecomTRAI proposes mandatory voice-only mobile packs to match data plans

 TRAI wants more voice-only options

 The regulator noted that despite earlier rules mandating at least one voice and SMS pack, telecom operators have offered only a few such options.
-TRAI said had received several representations from users asking for shorter-duration packs that exclude data.
+TRAI said it had received several representations from users asking for shorter-duration packs that exclude data.

 Under the proposed amendment, if a telecom company offers a , a prepaid recharge pack with a specific validity and set of benefits, with voice, SMS and data for a particular duration, it must also offer a corresponding pack with only voice and SMS for the same validity period.